Is Your Cloud Security Strategy Creating Success or Stress?

 - We then asked the IT group to restore the O365 instance; their response shocked us.
 Contact me if you want the inside scoop.

 - Email was restored by the next morning.

 Our Cybersecurity team followed up the next day around noon

-- All was restored and no other indications of the attacker was present.
+- All was restored and no other indications of the attacker were present.

-- As a result, they wanted to discuss CASB to protect themselves moving forward.
+- As a result, they wanted to discuss CASB to protect themselves from moving forward.

 If you’re not sure where to begin, enlist a Cloud Access Security Broker (CASB).
 CASB’s have become a must-have resource for information security teams, whether in-house or contracted, they can be the catalyst for providing critical capabilities such as governing usage, securing data and protecting against threats.